 WASHINGTON, January 26 .- The fea ture, to-day, in the House was the ten-minute speeches of members on the Edmunds bill, and there could have been given no better evidence of the truth of Mr. Conkling's paradox when he apologized the other day, in the Senate, for the length of his speech "because he had not had time to shorten it."
-Nearly every speech was a model in its way of taking Judge Black's celebrated plan of "coming at once to the middle of things," of terseness and directness to the point desired, and in several inances open applaase from both e the House greeted the member as the
+Nearly every speech was model in its way of taking Judge Black's celebrated plan of "coming at once to the middle of things," of terseness and directness to the point desired, and in several instances open applicane from both sides the House greeted the member as the Speaker's hammer fell. .